-- 4. APRA is the national prudential regulator in Australia, established on 1 July 1998 under the Australian Prudential Regulation Authority Act 1998.
-APRA administers legislation providing for the supervision of authorised deposit-taking institutions (banks, building societies and credit unions), insurance/reinsurance companies, friendly societies and superannuation funds authorised to operate in Australia. - 5.
-The DFSA was established under Dubai Law No. 9 of 2004 and is the independent regulator of financial and ancillary services conducted in or from the DIFC, a purpose-built financial free-zone in Dubai, the United Arab Emirates (UAE).
-In addition to insurance and reinsurance, the DFSA's regulatory mandate includes asset management, banking and credit services, securities, collective investment funds, custody and trust services, commodities futures trading, Islamic finance, an international equities exchange and an international commodities derivatives exchange.
+- 5. APRA is the national prudential regulator in Australia, established on 1 July 1998 under the Australian Prudential Regulation Authority Act 1998.
+APRA administers legislation providing for the supervision of authorised deposit-taking institutions (banks, building societies and credit unions), insurance/reinsurance companies, friendly societies and superannuation funds authorised to operate in Australia. - 6.
+The Government of New Caledonia is the regulatory authority for insurance in New Caledonia under Article Lp322-1 of the Insurance Code as applicable in New Caledonia.

-General principles
+General Principles

-- 6. The Authorities expect, within the framework of this MOU, to provide each other with all reasonable assistance to promote the safe and sound functioning of entities regulated by the Authorities, subject to domestic laws and the Authorities' overall policies. - 7.
-The Authorities expect that requests for assistance or information will be made in writing by staff members of the Authorities whom the Authorities nominate from time to time as their respective contact officers for the purpose of sharing information under this MOU.
+- 7. The Authorities expect, within the framework of this MOU, to provide each other with all reasonable assistance to promote the safe and sound functioning of entities regulated by the Authorities, subject to domestic laws and the Authorities' overall policies.
+This MOU is entered into by the Government of New Caledonia in accordance with article Lp324-1 of the Insurance Code as applicable in New Caledonia. - 8.
+The Authorities expect that requests for assistance or information will be made in writing by designated staff members of the Authorities whom the Authorities may nominate at any time as their respective contact officers for the purpose of sharing information under this MOU.

 Requests for assistance or information will be addressed to the Authorities' contact persons named in Annexure A. However, where the Authorities perceive a need for expedited action, the Authorities may make a request for information in any form, but should subsequently confirm the request in writing, within 10 business days.
-The Authorities will endeavour to provide information to each other as quickly as possible. - 8.
-The Authorities recognise that the provision of information may be denied on the grounds of national security or when disclosure would interfere with an ongoing investigation.
+The Authorities will endeavour to provide information to each other as quickly as possible.

+- 9. The Authorities recognise that the provision of information may be denied on the grounds of national security or when disclosure would interfere with an ongoing investigation.
 Where a request for information is denied, the Authority that made the request expects that it will be provided with the reasons for not providing the information.
-Each Authority may impose conditions on the use of information provided to the other Authority.

-The Authorities expect each other to mark all documents provided under this MOU, "CONFIDENTIAL - PROVIDED UNDER MEMORANDUM OF UNDERSTANDING BETWEEN APRA AND DFSA".
+Each Authority may impose conditions on the use of information provided to the other Authority. - 10.
+The Authorities expect each other to mark all documents received under this MOU, "CONFIDENTIAL - PROVIDED UNDER MEMORANDUM OF UNDERSTANDING BETWEEN APRA AND NEW CALEDONIA".